noprompt/meander/README.md

  {:!ys [2 2]})
 ```

 This example demonstrates how `search` finds solutions for patterns which have sequential patterns which contain variable length subsequences on both sides of a partition.
 The pattern `[_ ...
-3 . !ys ...]` says find every subsequence in the vector being matched after _any_ occurence of a `3`.
+3 . !ys ...]` says find every subsequence in the vector being matched after _any_ occurrence of a `3`.

 ### Escaping